How to Check Which Ports Are Open on a Windows 10 PC

 There are a couple of handy tools you can use for scanning open ports in Windows.
 We’ll show you how to do so on NetStat, PortQry.exe, and NirSoft CurrPorts.

-One of the simplest ways to go is NetStat.exe.
-You can find this tool in the “System32” folder.
+One of the simplest ways to go is NetStat.exe, you can find this tool in the “System32” folder on Windows 10.
 With NetStat, you can see open ports or ports that a specific host uses.

 There are two commands that will be useful, depending on your needs.
-The first option will list all active ports and the name of the process that uses them.
-It’s “netstat -ab.”
-The second option, “netstat -aon” will also provide a process ID you can later check up in the Task Manager.
+The first option will list all active ports and the name of the process that uses them, it’s “netstat -ab.”
+The second option, “netstat -aon” will also provide a process ID you can later search for in the Task Manager.

 Here’s what you need to know to fully understand both commands: